 Our work offers a better way.
 For example, when we provided young people in Somalia with access to civic engagement and education opportunities, the likelihood of them participating in violence fell by 14 percent, and their support for youth violence dropped 20 percent.

 Photo: Sean Sheridan/Mercy Corps

-With 65 million people displaced from their homes, famine declared in parts of South Sudan, and 20 million more people at risk of starvation in South Sudan, Nigeria, Somalia and Yemen, the world’s most vulnerable people need the United States now more than ever.
+With 65 million people displaced from their homes, famine declared in parts of South Sudan, and more than 20 million more people at risk of starvation in South Sudan, Nigeria, Somalia and Yemen, the world’s most vulnerable people need the United States now more than ever.
 Now would be the absolute worst time to cut foreign aid.

 With support from the U.S. government, Mercy Corps helps people survive through crisis, build better lives and transform their communities in more than 40 countries around the world.

 Here are some examples of our U.S. government-funded work: